 REVISIONS: We have added a section to the discussion in which we describe the above implications for theories of aggressive behavior (p.
 35-36)

 Finally, you ask us to consider the degree to which these effects may be contextually sensitive (e.g., the recent Van Bavel paper in PNAS).
 The problem posed by our main findings are not that the effects are contextually sensitive; rather, the problem is that they don’t seem to be sensitive to anything but the sample size of the experiment.
 The evidence base is so badly contaminated and distorted by bias that the study results lack probative value.
+We describe in the discussion how publication bias may conceal moderators, and point out that reported moderations are rarely replicated.

 We thank Reviewers 2 and 4 for their kind words.
 Below, we address the remaining concerns of Reviewers 1 and 3.